shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 $$ y = \alpha ^ \prime + \beta_1 ^ \prime x_1 + \beta_{ 2 } ^ \prime x_2 + \epsilon ^ \prime $$

-In this case, $x_2$ will be the supressor we are looking for.
+As a result, $x_2$ will be the supressor we are looking for.

 ## A Stylized Example